armata/bitrack.tech/_posts/2017-8-24-fixing-the-telephone-wiring.md

 Today I took up the task of replacing the old telephone wires (a power cable, in fact).

+There were 2 problems with the old wiring:

+* the wire used was a 2 core power cable
+* the second telephone line wasn't connected

-I bought 10 meters of German-made 2 pair telephone cable in Bauhaus.
+I bought 10 meters of German-made 2 pair telephone cable in Bauhaus and made some improvements.
 Here's a picture of the fixed wiring:

 ![_config.yml]({{ site.baseurl }}/images/tel_wiring.jpg)